-Pursuant to Article 22 of the Commission Delegated Regulation (EU) 2015/61 Bank calculates liquidity outflows by multiplying the remaining balances of the different categories or types of liabilities and off-balance sheet liabilities with rates at which outflow or withdrawal is expected.
+Pursuant to Article 22 of the Commission Delegated Regulation (EU) 2018/1620 amending Commission Delegated Regulation (EU) 2015/61Bank calculates liquidity outflows by multiplying the remaining balances of the different categories or types of liabilities and off-balance sheet liabilities with rates at which outflow or withdrawal is expected.

-During whole observed period unweighted value of cash outflows shows high share, on average 54%, of retail deposits and deposits from small business customers in total sources followed by unsecured wholesale funding with average share of 26%.
+During whole observed period unweighted value of cash outflows shows high share, on average 45%, of retail deposits and deposits from small business customers in total sources followed by unsecured wholesale funding with average share of 24%.
 The structure changes after the application of the corresponding rates at which these sources of funds are expected to run off or be drawn down in the next 30 days period in a way that largest share changes in favor of unsecured non-operational wholesale funding, since they are considered as less stable funding sources compared to, for example, Retail deposits.